🏢 BizEntity Resource

 Performance & Advanced Features

-• Native IDs (BizEntityID) provide optimal performance; External IDs for integration flexibility
+• Dual ID system: Native IDs (BizEntityID) for optimal query performance, External IDs (ExternalBizEntityId) for third-party system integration

-• GET operations support 15+ filter parameters with typed filters (FilterOfInt32, StringFilter)
+• GET operations support 15+ filter parameters with typed filters (FilterField<int>, FilterField<string>)

 • Cross-resource filtering by ProductID, InvestmentID, PersonID, OrganisationID for complex queries